Weather

 stomping across the countryside and when it gets to you it not only rains on

-it is a gloomy day as all your nice warm air has been lifted away and is now a
+past it is a gloomy day as all your nice warm air has been lifted away and is

-violent upsets and tornado watchers chase cold fronts hopefully.
+violent upsets at this point and tornado watchers chase cold fronts hopefully,

 I'll get a picture later.